askap-vast/vast-tools/docs/components/pipeline.md

 By default the raw two-epoch metrics produced by the pipeline are not loaded.
 This method loads the two-epoch metrics, stored by the pipeline in `measurement_pairs.parquet` (or `measurement_pairs.arrow`) and saves them as an attribute to the `PipeAnalysis` object: `PipeAnalysis.measurement_pairs_df`.
-The method also creates a second dataframe that lists all the possible epoch pairs.
+The method also creates a second dataframe that lists all the possible epoch pairs, i.e., all the unique pairs of images that make up the measurement pairs.
 This is stored as the attribute `PipeAnalysis.pairs_df`.

 !!!warning "Warning: vaex"
     For large runs where a `measurement_pairs.arrow` file has been produced by the pipeline, `vaex` will be used to load the `measurement_pairs` dataframe.